shawn-sandy/fp-kit/first-paint/www/FEATURES.md

 ## Lightweight and performant

-We have adopted a performance first approach to our style system and opted to use CSS custom-properties to define how we build modules and write markup.
-Allowing us to build a library that is less than 15kb/7kb gzip) yet flexible and and fast.
+We have adopted a performance first approach to the toolkit and opted to use CSS custom-properties to define how we build modules and write markup.
+Allowing us to build a library that is less than 24kb/10kb gzip) yet flexible and and fast.

 ## Modular